 Keep out the cold with these free knitting patterns for hats using leftover yarn

-Before I introduce you to a collection of free knitting patterns for hats using leftover yarn, let me tell you what made me compile this list.
+Before I introduce you to this collection of free knitting patterns for hats using leftover yarn, let me tell you what made me compile this list.

-That’s when I realized that I had yet to compile a list of knitting patterns for hats that can be used with leftover yarn.
-And so, after assembling some of my prettiest leftover half- and even quarter-skeins of worsted weight wool yarn, I sat down with Ravelry and set about to compile a list.
+And so, after assembling some of my prettiest leftover half- and even quarter-skeins of worsted weight wool yarn, I sat down with Ravelry and compiled the list below.

 Free Knitting Patterns for Hats Using Leftover Yarn